-Though there are two grazing leases in the Fall River Mills planning unit, they are not located on lands recommended for donation to the Fall River RCD.
+Though there are two grazing leases in the Fall River Mills planning unit, they are not located on this property.
+Areas of the planning unit would be suitable for grazing, but are not currently used since grazing is not compatible with the Hat Creek Rifle and Pistol Club.